Bali vs Lombok: An Honest Comparison

 For malls and big shopping centers in Lombok, stick to Mataram.

-Tourist hotspots like Kuta and Senggigi also have cool stores.
+Tourist hotspots like Kuta and Senggigi also have stylish stores.

 As for Bali, you can find many malls in Kuta, Seminyak, Denpasar, and Canggu.

 Mataram and Denpasar are cities of similar population and you won’t find much difference between them.
-Still, I feel Bali somewhat wins on the urbanization front.
+Still, I feel Bali somewhat wins (or loses) on the urbanization front.

 Partying